 Long-tail keywords are specific, multi-word search phrases with lower individual search volume but higher conversion intent.
 They’re easier to rank for than broad keywords and attract more qualified visitors.
-Examples: “best running shoes for flat feet” vs “running shoes.”
-Long-tail keywords collectively represent the majority of all searches.
+Example: “best running shoes for flat feet” vs “running shoes.”
+Collectively, long-tail keywords represent the majority of all searches.

 What Are Long-Tail Keywords?

 Long-tail keywords are specific search queries that reflect clear user intent.
-The “long tail” refers to the long tail of the search demand curve where many specific queries each have low volume.
+The “long tail” refers to the tail of the search demand curve - many specific queries, each with low volume, that add up to massive total traffic.

 Characteristics: